Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Malaysia was a really positive surprise regarding entree fees.

-Unlike in many other countries in Southeast Asia (e.g. Thailand, Kambodscha, Indonesia), the entree fees in Malaysia usually aren’t that overpriced.
+Unlike in many other countries in Southeast Asia (e.g., Thailand, Kambodscha, Indonesia), the entrance fees in Malaysia usually aren’t that overpriced.

-On the contrary, especially in Kuala Lumpur, many attractions are even free of charge.
+On the contrary, many attractions are free of charge, especially in Kuala Lumpur.

 The only way to save money on entrance fees in Malaysia is to find out beforehand whether the attraction is worth the price of admission.
 Travel blogs (like this one) or review portals like TripAdvisor are good places to get reviews of other travelers.